 I looked at him.
 “Do I want to know your role?”

 I slowed down as I approached the open door of the meeting room, then walked by as slowly as I could without stopping and prayed that my grandma wouldn’t notice me.
-All four of them were sitting hunched over a table and looking at something they’d put in the center.
+All four of them were sitting hunched over a table, looking at a big piece of paper.
 It looked like a set of blueprints.

 I was so focused on them I almost bumped into a server carrying a large tray of fried foods, which she was about to take into the room for the Blingsters.
-I guessed with whatever other questionable activities they were into, high cholesterol was maybe one of their lesser concerns.
+It seemed that with whatever other questionable activities they were into, high cholesterol was a lesser concern.